This is the first of a five-part series.

 This list couldn’t possibly include every Latino doing good work in the community.
 It does, however, introduce you to some people you’ve never heard of who are doing great things in other parts of the state or simply working behind the scenes, doing the work without the accolades.

 It was important for us to expand the way we think about influence, and to highlight more of the people doing what it takes to improve their community.
-That’s one reason this list is entirely new — we considered anyone named on last year’s list to be ineligible for this one, even though most of them continue to wield considerable influence.
+That’s one reason this list is entirely new — we considered anyone named on a previous list to be ineligible for this one, even though most of them continue to wield considerable influence.

 I pray you learn something you didn’t know about some of the real leaders in communities throughout Wisconsin.
 It’s critical to recognize and highlight our neighbors whose stories begin elsewhere, or who trace their roots to other parts of the world.
 Only then will we truly appreciate the contributions we all make to the prosperity of our communities, our state and our nation.